Perspective | Here’s a list of the 10 greatest works of journalism of the past 10 years. Care to argue about it?

 It’s “the most precious kind of journalism,” he said, “because it changes how we think and how we look at the world.”
 The group considered nonfiction books, daily reporting, documentaries, podcasts and more.

-Here, then, is the ranked list, which will be officially announced tonight at an online celebration for the authors:
+Here, then, is the ranked list, which was officially announced Wednesday at an online celebration for the authors:

 The judges, 14 outside judges and 24 NYU faculty members, called it “the most powerful essay of its time.”
 Published in 2014, “it influenced the public conversation so much that it became a necessary topic in the presidential debate.”
 (Coates is a writer in residence at NYU; he did not participate in the judging.)